 Critical analysis — Submit a critical essay that explores some aspect or element of craft in a literary work in the genre you wish to study.
 We encourage you to choose texts and writers that exemplify the kinds of strategies you are attempting to master in your own work.
 Maximum of three pages.

 Two letters of reference — Fill out the top portion of the reference letter form (pdf) and send to your references.
 They should mail the completed form directly to the MFA office.
 References should be able to assess your qualifications for graduate study in writing.
 These can be from teachers, other writers, or professional associates.
 (References are not required for those applying for the Residency Writers Conference.)

 Transcripts — Arrange for official, sealed transcripts of your undergraduate and/or graduate studies from the institutions where you earned degrees.
-Please have these sent directly to the MFA office from your previous school(s).
+Please have these sent directly to the MFA office from your previous school(s), either in hardcopy or electronically.
 Mailing transcripts to Pacific’s undergraduate admissions office or other departments may cause your application to be delayed.
 (Transcripts are not required for those applying for the Residency Writers Conference.)